Contextflo Blog

 When to use Contextflo

-• You need answers from your data this week, not in 3 months
+• You need answers from your data this week, not in three months

-• You want to query across multiple sources (warehouse, Stripe, Amplitude, GA) without ETL-ing everything first
+• You want to query across several sources without ETL-ing everything first

-• You want transparent pricing you can budget for ($12K/year vs. “contact sales”)
+• You want pricing you can budget for rather than "contact sales"

-At Tilt, a livestream e-commerce marketplace, the team connected their Postgres database and started asking questions the same day.
-4,000+ queries in the first month.
-No semantic model.
-No implementation project.
-No data team.
+At Tilt, a live-auction marketplace, the team connected their warehouse and started asking questions the same day.
+Most of the company now self-serves, running around 6,000 queries a month.
+No semantic model, no implementation project, no data team.

 Can you use both?